elunna/nerfhack-changelog/README.md

   This lets you keep monsters at a distance by throwing the summon directly next to the threat.
 * Monsters can read summon cards as well.
+* Any summon "sphere" cards are special because they will instantly explode when thrown at a monster.

 **Razor cards:**
 * In SpliceHack, razor cards were simply shuriken relabeled.